LucaPetrescu/stackverflow-backend/README.md

 #### 7. Users should not be able to post or answer questions if they are not authenticated

 This is the authentication/authorization logic we have been talking about in the begining.
 Basically, users will not be able to interact with certain endpoints unless they are authenticated.
 This is done by the user logging in and recieving an access token.
 This is done by leveraging JWT.

-On the enpoints that interact with the posts and comments, users will need to have the access token in the Authorization Header in order to be able to make certain operations.
+On the endpoints that interact with the posts and comments, users will need to have the access token in the Authorization Header in order to be able to make certain operations.
 The token is checked by an authorization middleware which is included in every of the services that interacts with the posts.
 The middleware gets the token from the header and checks it.
 If the token is valid, than the user can post, comment, upvote or downvote questions.

 #### 8. Users should be able to see real time updates